School Council in 2019

 Introducing Adrian Higgins

-I have recently been elected president of the School Council.
-I know many of you, however I would like those I have not met that I am very approachable, and happy to listen.
-I have two children at Eltham North Primary, and third starting next year.
-I have been contributing to the school council for quite some time now, with this being my sixth year.
-It has been enjoyable and productive over this time, sitting on multiple project teams, an contributing through different roles in the executive team.
+I have been contributing to the school council for quite some time now, with this being my eighth year.
+It has been a very productive time, which I have enjoyed.
+I have sat on multiple project teams, an contributing through different roles in the executive team.

 The school is in a great position, providing programs over and above many schools, and with your help we will continue to do so.

-If you would like to get in touch with me, my email is firstname.lastname@example.org
+If you would like to get in touch, my email is firstname.lastname@example.org

 Cheers Adrian Higgins